-When running the plug-in under 64-bit FileMaker Pro (FMP) 14 on OSX, the user interface is not available (including the configuration dialog).
+When running v4.5.0 of the plug-in under 64-bit FileMaker Pro (FMP) 14 or higher on OSX, the user interface is not available (including the configuration dialog).
 The plug-in is still functional, but you will not be able to call any user interface functions or use the configuration dialog.
-A future update will fix this issue.
-Note, when running the plug-in under 32-bit FMP 14 on OSX or under FMP 14 on Windows, the user interface works as expected.
+When running the plug-in under 32-bit FMP 14 on OSX or under FMP 14 or higher on Windows, the user interface works as expected.

 The following user interface functions are currently unavailable under 64-bit FMP 14 on OSX.

 If you absolutely must use the user interface functions or configuration dialog under 64-bit FMP 14 on OSX, you will need to run FMP 14 in 32-bit mode instead of 64-bit.
 Running the plug-in under FMP 14 in 32-bit mode works like normal and includes all user interfaces.
 See the How to change FMP between 32-bit and 64-bit modes section below on how to change the mode FMP 14 is running in.

 The following sections describe how to work with the plug-in under 64-bit FMP 14 on OSX without the configuration dialog.

 In order to create, edit, or delete accounts in the plug-in, you can do so using either of the following methods.

 - Open FMP in 32-bit mode, define your accounts in the dialog by calling the POP3it_ConfigureAccount function, close FMP, and then open FMP in 64-bit mode.
 See the How to change FMP between 32-bit and 64-bit modes section below on how to change the mode FMP is running in.